Creating SigNoz Alerts with Terraform

 endpoint="https://your-signoz-endpoint"

-access_token = <api_key> # Do not type your token directly if you push codes online
+access_token = <api_key> # Avoid typing your token directly when pushing code online

 }